 Near Osgood and west of Milan, is the widely-known Camp Ground and pioneer cemetery.
 There in the 1850's, at the site of an early wagon-trail camping ground, the Methodist Episcopal Church South and the Cumberland Presbyterian Church organized Camp Meeting Grounds.
 Congregations from all over the county held meetings there until the Civil War when all installations were burned.
 Today's interdenominational church building there was built in 1901.

 Erected 1961 by State Historical Society of Missouri and State Highway Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Political Subdivisions • Settlements & Settlers.
 In addition, it is included in the Missouri, The State Historical Society of series list.

 Location.
 40° 10.046′ N, 93° 8.5′ W. Marker is near Milan, Missouri, in Sullivan County.
 Marker is at the intersection of State Highway 6 and Evers Drive, on the right when traveling north on State Highway 6.
 Touch for map.
 Marker is in this post office area: Milan MO 63556, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on July 12, 2016.
-This page originally submitted on July 10, 2016.
-This page has been viewed 381 times since then and 30 times this year.
+It was originally submitted on July 10, 2016.
+This page has been viewed 411 times since then and 18 times this year.
 Photos: 1, 2. submitted on July 10, 2016. • Bill Pfingsten was the editor who published this page.